freeCodeCamp/2018-jamstack-hackathon/apis.md

 </form>
 ```

+Try playing around with formspree in our sandbox at https://testformspree.com

 ### Challenges

 Get a "contact us" form set up on your website!

 ### Docs
 Using formspree is as easy as the `API endpoint` instructions.
+Try playing around with formspree at https://testformspree.com.

-However you can have more control of how your forms are handled by formspree by adding special `type="hidden"` inputs.
+You can have more control of how your forms are handled by formspree by adding special `type="hidden"` inputs.
 See the docs below for a list of the special input names that you can use.

 https://formspree.io/docs/